mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 debugging is definitely one of the ways how we understand code, right.
-That we really go through it and try to understand what's going on a really interesting resource maybe in that, um, in that regard is also a book that's coming out from a friend of mine, for the Hermanns it's called.
-The program has brain and it talks a lot about cognitive load and code reading.
+That we really go through it and try to understand what's going on a really interesting resource maybe in that, um, in that regard is also a book that's coming out from a friend of mine, Felienne Hermans it's called "The program has brain" and it talks a lot about cognitive load and code reading.
 Um, there's actually a workshop that I'm going to attend today about code reading, um, from her.
 And, um, yeah, and I think this is really, this is really interesting because it